26 February 2025

 Go on a self-guided audio walking tour: Whether you’re interested in Riyadh’s ancient or its modern history, you’ll find a self-guided audio walking tour that hits the spot.
 Your audio guide will lead you to main attractions and hidden gems, allowing you to see the city from entirely new perspectives.

 Get your retail therapy on: If you’re a shopaholic, you’ve come to the right place.
 Riyadh is packed with world-class shopping malls, where you’ll find independent brands, quirky boutiques, and some of the biggest names in fashion, jewellery, and accessories.
-A few malls in which you can while away the hours and shop up a storm include Al Nakheel Mall, Riyadh Gallery Mall, and Hayat Mall.
+Lose yourself in Al Nakheel Mall and Riyadh Gallery Mall where hours can disappear during a shopping spree while visiting Saudi Arabia.

 Go 10-pin bowling: Spend a couple of hours enjoying an activity that has become a favourite in Riyadh and around the world.
 There are numerous bowling alleys dotted around the capital, mostly in malls.
 Some stick to the more traditional approach, while others use light projections to transform the experience.
 Find a bowling alley such as Strike 10 where you can also enjoy a meal and cold or hot beverages.